zhongjin616/zhongjin616.github.io/_posts/2015-03-12-Jekyll-notes.md

 Variables
 ----------
-site.baseurl = zhongjin616.github.io
-post.url = /2015/03/12/Jekyll-notes.html
-in ‘_config.yml’, which is the configuration of Jykell, there is ‘baseurl’,which will be append to site.baseurl
+site.baseurl reference the baseurl specified in config.yml, which is relative to zhongjin616.github.io reposity in github.com so if you set ``baseurl: .``, then the site.baseurl will be `zhongjin616.github.io` post.url = /2015/03/12/Jekyll-notes.html

+thus {{site.baseurl}}{{post.url}} == zhongjin616.github.io/2015/03/12/Jekyll-notes.html